Designating Eastriggs, a First World War cordite factory near Annan, Dumfries & Galloway

 This questionnaire usually takes 5-10 minutes to complete.

-Find out what comments we consider and what happens next in our guide or the video below.
+Find out what comments we consider and what happens next in our consultation guide or watch our designations video on YouTube.

 You can find out more about listed buildings and scheduled monuments in the Advice and Support section of the Historic Environment Scotland website, and read our heritage designation selection guidance.